MarcL/marclittlemore.com/src/pages/about.md

 Outside of work you'll find me helping my beautiful wife [Clare Littlemore](https://clarelittlemore.com/) to persue her writing career.
 She writes Young Adult dystopian fiction which you can find on her [Amazon author page](https://www.amazon.co.uk/Clare-Littlemore/e/B00G9VGS0A).
 I help her with anything digital so she can concentrate on writing.

 I also love playing with my two teenage children and helping them to grow up to be wonderful human beings.

-## Learn to be an Intentional Technical Leader

-If you're interested in software engineering technical leadership, you should check out my weekly newsletter.

-{% include partials/newsletter.html %}